 This exhibition is neither a historical reconstruction nor a critical reckoning with the 1990s.
 After all, the transformation had quite a few downsides: exacerbating unemployment, difficult confrontations with uncomfortable past or the need for Poles to find their bearings in a new, colourful reality.
 Our show talks about the 1990s in their pop-cultural guise, from the standpoint of people who grew up in that moment of transition.
-We will hear both the voice of the curator as well as the multivoice of the participants of those events.
+You are going to hear the curator speaking of his personal experience, as well as a narrative woven from the recollections of the participants of those events.
 This particular picture of the 1990s is exaggerated, somewhat infantile and certainly unrealistic.
 Even so, we wish to return to the temples of the 1990s that still endure in the nostalgic recollections of the then young audiences.
-The so-called Millenials, the witnesses of the last decade of the 20th century, are often tempted to take a trip down their personal memory lane, becoming a target for the ever-growing range of popular products and services offered today.
+The so-called Millenials, the witnesses of the last decade of the 20th century, are often tempted to take a trip down their personal memory lane, becoming a target for the evergrowing range of popular products and services offered today.